iic-jku/da_etcs/README.md

 #### Input File Format

 The input file describes the track layout as an undirected graph and the train schedule.
 The BNF of the file format is given below.
-The tests folder contains some examples.
+The tests folder includes some examples.
 ```
 #> input_file ::== [integer] [integer] nl nl (track nl)* nl [fork nl]* nl (train)*     (*number of nodes, max timesteps, ...*)
 #> track ::== edge integer integer integer integer                                     (*edge, length, speed limit, ttd*)